 Giving appreciated assets to charities has more than a few tax advantages.

-- John wants to make a $100,000 gift to his alma mater, Worthy College.
-John also happens to have $100,000 in Bon Idée, Inc. stock he acquired in 2004 for only $10,000.
-John decides to give Worthy College his stock.
+- Jane wants to make a $100,000 gift to her alma mater, Worthy College.
+Jane also happens to have $100,000 in Bon Idée, Inc. stock she acquired in 2015 for only $10,000.
+Jane decides to give Worthy College this stock.

 Gifts Made Easy